 Talk it out –

-If you find yourself not moving pass the stressors of the heartache, perhaps it’s time to find the help of a professional.
-Working with a therapist or, in today’s world, coaches are a viable option for professional help.
-What is important is that you find someone who can listen without giving unsolicited advice, someone who can listen without judgment or criticism of the situation, or you, and if there’s another person involved – no judging them as well.
+If you find yourself not moving past the heartache stressors, perhaps it’s time to find the help of a professional.
+Working with a therapist or coach is a viable option for professional help in today’s world.
+What is important is that you find someone who can listen without giving unsolicited advice, someone who can listen without judgment or criticism of the situation or you, and if there’s another person involved – no judging them as well.

 What’s Next –